django-oscar/django-oscar/docs/source/key_questions.rst

 What are your product types?
 ----------------------------

-Are you selling books, DVDs, clothing, downloads or fruit and veg?
+Are you selling books, DVDs, clothing, downloads, or fruit and vegetables?
 You will need to capture the attributes of your product types within your models.
 Oscar divides products into 'product classes' which each have their own set of attributes.